pchemguy/SQLite-ICU-MinGW/dev.md

 ### Microsoft Visual C++ Build Tools

 Microsoft Visual C++ Build Tools (MSVC) is the other toolset used by this project.
-The main motivation for using it was the need to build an STDCALL version of the SQLite library.
 MSVC can be installed via a [dedicated installer][MSVC] or as part of [Visual Studio][] (including the CE version).
 Either installer provides the ability to choose various optional components.
 The minimum configuration should include the Build Tools component and an appropriate SDK package.
 Since SQLite building workflow relies on [TCL][], it must also be available (its *bin* subfolder containing the *tclsh.exe* executable must be in the path).
 The ICU extension requires the ICU4C library.
 [ICU4C][] binary releases are available from GitHub.
 *icu4c-XXX-Win32-MSVCyyy.zip*  and
 *icu4c-XXX-Win64-MSVCyyy.zip*
 should be used.
 Both archives should be extracted in the same directory (the *include* folders should be identical), yielding this directory structure: